marctheshark3/VHDLGenAI/challenge-4/README.md

 ## Prompting:

+### Llama3 & GROK 2.0 (beta) - NO RAG
+As an expert in VHDL coding,I need you to design a simple 4-stage pipeline for a multiplier.
+Use a professional tone and be as detailed as possible in the comments of the code so its explainable.
+You will be evaluated on correct data flow, pipeline stages, and overall performance.

+### Claude
 Prompt:
 I need you to design a simple 4-stage pipeline for a multiplier.
 You will be evaluated on correct data flow, pipeline stages, and overall performance.